SnugJoker/PBJEffects/PBJEffects/Classes/PBJImageFilters/README.md

 #import <PBJEffects/PBJImageFilters.h>
 ```

-Then simply add thie maser function to your code:
+Then simply add the master function to your code:

 #### Objective C ####